threefoldfoundation/www_mycelium/content/home/index.md

 ## Discover Mycelium
 ### Empowering Digital Evolution

 At the forefront of digital evolution lies Mycelium, a visionary project at the heart of the ThreeFold Grid.
-Mycelium is more than technology; it's a transformative force reshaping the way we connect in the digital age.
+Mycelium is more than just a new technology; it's a transformative force reshaping the way we connect in the digital age.
 We're on a mission to create a sustainable digital ecosystem where communication is seamless, data is secure, and scalability knows no bounds.

 <br>